-Ideal for difficult sites, Alnus glutinosa 'Imperialis' thrives in damp conditions and is able to tolerate exposure.
+Ideal for difficult sites, Alnus glutinosa 'Imperialis' thrives in wet conditions and is able to tolerate exposure.
 A height and spread of 6 x 4 metres can be expected in 20 years.
 An additional quality of Alder trees is that they host nitrogen fixing bacterium beneath the soil which improves the fertility of the soil.

 AKA Cut Leaved Alder, Alnus glutinosa Imperialis

 Our pot grown Cut Leaved Alder trees can be planted at any time of the year, unlike bare root trees.
 Start by removing weeds and grass within a metre of your intended planting hole.
 Dig a square hole as deep as your root mass and approximately 2x as wide.
 To help your tree establish more effectively, especially if you have poor soil, we advise sprinkling root grow in the hole.

 Take the pot off and gently loosen the tree roots, then place into the planting hole.
 Mix 50% of the original soil with 50% compost, then fill in the hole and firm around gently.
 Make sure not to bank the soil up around the collar of the tree.
 We advise planting young trees with a stake and tie kit and, if your area is prone to rabbits, a rabbit guard.
 Lastly, water around the base.